profsmith89/ctps/_sources/chap08.md

 If our data set was organized with more dimensions, our code would include a larger number of nested for-loops.
 ```

-**And how did we get there?** Similar to how we largely ignored the coordinate system in our images, we also haven't thought much about the particulars of our *traversal* of an image's pixels.
+## And how did we get there?

+Similar to how we largely ignored the coordinate system in our images, we also haven't thought much about the particulars of our *traversal* of an image's pixels.
 Our scripts contained two nested for-loops, and we randomly picked one dimension for the outer for-loop (i.e., `src.size[0]`) and the other dimension fell to the inner for-loop (i.e., `src.size[1]`).
 We also choose, honestly randomly, to start each for-loop at index 0.
 These are choices, and by making different choices, we change our *order of traversal* of the elements in the data set.

 We can learn about an image's dimensions by looking at its `size` attribute.
 [The documentation says](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.size) that this attribute is "a 2-tuple (width, height)."
 This means that `src.size[0]` provides us with a measurement of the width of the image.
 In a Cartesian plane, this would correspond to the x-axis, which is often how we labeled the outer loop in our scripts.
 You can also think of this index as numbering the columns in our image (i.e., our data set).
 The other value, `src.size[1]` in our scripts, represents the height of the image, or the number of rows of pixels in it.

+## Visualizing a traversal

-**Visualizing a traversal.** To visualize an image's coordinate system, let's build a script that marks its moves partway through the image's pixels.
+To visualize an image's coordinate system, let's build a script that marks its moves partway through the image's pixels.
 To start, we'll have this script traverse an image from its origin (i.e., the upper left-hand corner) to a specified `(x,y)` coordinate of interest.
 The script's code would contain a nested for-loop structure that we've regularly used to traverse the pixels in an image.
 Let's choose to use the names `x` and `y` for our point of interest and `i` and `j` for the two loop variables.
 With these decisions made, a `traverse` function might look like the following:

 ```{code-block} python
 ---